insipidlight/screensort/README.md

 # screensort
-A python utility to classify screenshots based on the color of certain pixels, i.e. a logo.
+An attempt to classify screenshots based on the color of certain pixels, i.e. a logo.
+Primarily written using Python, testing with Apple's Photos.app.